haitike/haibot/README.md

 Requirements:
 - python-telegram-bot
 - pymongo
+- pytz
 - Flask (Only with webhook, not neccesary with polling)
-- pytz

 Instructions:
 - Raname data/config-default.py to data/config.py.
 - Fill the token value (talk to BodFather in telegram).
 If you are going to use a webhook fill the webhook_url too.
 - Use webhook_main.py or polling_main.py as you prefer.
 - Note: The config-default.py Flask and Mongo information is prepared for OpenShift.
 You can change it for other hosting.

+Commands implemented:
+- Terraria (You can get info of a Terraria server) (You can activate/desactivate the server with the bot or with the  urls : https:yourweb/token/server_on  / https:yourweb/token/server_off
+- Settings (Change bot language)